AstrobioMike/AstrobioMike.github.io/unix/modifying_your_path.md

 {% include _side_tab_unix.html %}

 When I was starting out, the whole concept of what the "PATH" was and what it did was way more confusing to me than it needed to be.
 For some reason I just didn't come across a straightforwrard explanation for a long time (or wasn't paying attention or understanding if I had...).
+Either way, after I got it, I was like "Why didn't anyone just tell me this??", haha.
 If the "PATH" is still a nebulous concept for you, then you've come to the right place 🙂

 <hr style="height:10px; visibility:hidden;" />